FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_features/Audit_security.md

 The content can be exported in a readable text format using the command line or UI.
 When Gateway is stopped, the audit can still be consulted using a dedicated command line tool.

 You can archive the current audit file.
-Gateway then creates an archive file from the current <span class="code">audit.dat </span>file by adding the archiving timestamp.
+Gateway then creates an archive file from the current `audit.dat `file by adding the archiving timestamp.
 To automatize the process of audit file archiving, you can create a scheduler to call a script calling the archive command.

 The following operations are audited: